typhon-ci/typhon/doc/src/concepts.md

-`typhonProject` contains two attributes: `meta` and `actions`. `meta` is an attribute set which defines metadata about your project: a title, a description and a homepage. `actions` is a derivation that builds actions for your project.
+`typhonProject` contains two attributes: `meta` and `actions`. `meta` is an attribute set which defines metadata about your project: a title, a description and a homepage. `actions` is an attribute set of derivations that build actions for your project.
 Actions are another core concept of Typhon and are introduced below.

 ## Actions